Neil427/KiwiEFI-K44-ECU-Speeduino-Compatible/README.md

 Open source design for those wishing to build from scratch.
-Or available for purchase fully built up with mating loom connectors, (with firmware/base tune loaded and tested on a real engine) from KiwiEFI website.
+Or available for purchase from KiwiEFI website fully built up with mating loom connectors, (firmware/base tune loaded and tested on a real engine) .

-For purchase and further information re shipping and availability please visit www.kiwiefi.nz
+For purchase or further information re shipping and availability please visit www.kiwiefi.nz

-If anyone would like to save some freight costs and purchase just the pcb fitted with all smd components only (i.e. less box, connectors, arduino, and all other throughhole components) please contact me through the website.
+If you would like to save some freight costs and purchase just the pcb fitted with all smd components only (i.e. less box, connectors, arduino, and all other throughhole components) please contact me through the website.